johnsie/runnerup/README.md

 This version will be powered by the backend of Runner Up and will have a custom GUI specifically modified to fit the Amazefit watch screen.

-Amazefit currently runs a custom version Android 5.01
+Amazefit currently runs a custom version of Android 5.01

+Link below wont work until I set up the site:

 [![Build Status](https://targetrunner.com/amazefit)](https://targetrunner.com/amazefit)